strimzi/strimzi-kafka-oauth/README.md

 - `strimzi.authorization.delegate.to.kafka.acl` (e.g.: "true" - if enabled, then when action is not granted based on Keycloak Authorization Services grant it is delegated to SimpleACLAuthorizer which can still grant it.)

 If you turn on authorization support in Kafka brokers, you need to properly set `super.users` property.
-By default, access token's 'sub' claim is used as user id.
+By default, access token's `sub` claim is used as user id.
 You may want to use another claim provided in access token as an alternative user id (username, email ...).

 For example, to add the account representing Kafka Broker in Keycloak to `super.users` add the following to your `server.properties` file:

     super.users=User:service-account-kafka

-This assumes that you configured alternative user principal extrantion from the token by adding to JAAS configuration the parameter:
+This assumes that you configured alternative user id extraction from the token by adding to JAAS configuration the parameter:

     oauth.username.claim="preferred_username"